Khawaja Imran Nazir: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-139 (Lahore-III) in the 2008 Pakistani general election.
 He received 29,955 votes and defeated Chaudhry Muhammad Asghar, a candidate of Pakistan Peoples Party (PPP).
 In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-140 (Lahore-IV), from Constituency PP-146 (Lahore-X), from Constituency PP-147 (Lahore-XI), from Constituency PP-149 (Lahore-XIII) and from Constituency PP-151 (Lahore-XV) but was unsuccessful and lost all seats.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-137 (Lahore-I) in the 2013 Pakistani general election.
 He received 50,936 votes and defeated Muhammd Yasir, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-In December 2013, he was appointed as Parliamentary Secretary for health.
+In December 2013, he was appointed Parliamentary Secretary for health.

 He was inducted into the provincial Punjab cabinet of Chief Minister Shehbaz Sharif in November 2016 and was made Provincial Minister of Punjab for primary and secondary health.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-153 (Lahore-X) in the 2018 Pakistani general election.

 He was officially elected from the seat PP-150 Lahore-IV in the 2024 Punjab provincial election as a PML-N candidate.
 Following this he was inducted into the Maryam ministry as the Provincial Minister for both primary and secondary health.